 Here is the important issue to note.
 You’ve heard of essential fatty acids like omega 3s and omega 6s.
 These are deemed essential because your body does not make them; you must get them via diet.
-And ideally we need an omega 6 to 3 fatty acid ratio of 2:1 in our diet for optimal health.
-The standard american diet is typically a ratio of 20:1, due to an increased rate of processed vegetable oils in refined foods, which contribute to inflammation and disease.
+They are crucial for healthy cells, hormone balance, skin health, and to counter inflammation. (source) Too often we are eating the wrong types of fats, such as processed vegetable oils in refined foods, which contribute to inflammation and disease.

 Omega 6 fatty acids are high in vegetable oils and blends such as corn, peanut, safflower, grapeseed, soy, and cottonseed oils–you know, those plastic jugs of “vegetable oil” you see on grocery store shelves.
 Typically, these oils are processed at very high temperatures, which causes the oils to go rancid.
 Chemicals are used during the extraction process, and the resulting oil is then often deodorized.
 This makes for a highly processed and refined oil that is not health-promoting, and consuming rancid oils may actually contribute to arterial damage.
 Too much omega 6 in your diet can lead to diseases of inflammation such as high blood pressure and cholesterol, cardiovascular disease, and arthritis.

 Omega 3s counter inflammation and have been praised for helping everything from mood swings to joint pain.
-Find it in flaxseed & hemp oils, cod liver oil, salmon, and walnuts.
-I often recommend fatty acid supplements, but you can add flaxseed oil to smoothies or take a fish oil supplement.
+Find it in flaxseed & hemp oils, chia, salmon, and walnuts.
+I often recommend fatty acid supplements (like this one), but you can add flaxseed oil or chia to smoothies.
 When purchasing a supplement, remember that these oils are highly sensitive to damage from heat, light and oxygen.
 Choose a certified organic product that has been refrigerated and is packaged in a dark brown or green glass jar and be sure to store the product in your refrigerator or freezer.

 First off, purchase organic, hexane-free cold processed oils in glass bottles.

 A healthy percentage of fat in your diet is about 30 percent of your total calories, depending on health and needs.
 Up to 70 percent has been shown to aid weight loss (oh, the irony).
 Special circumstances for eating more fat include blood sugar issues, infertility, epilepsy, candida, thyroiditis and auto-immune conditions.
-Therapeutic fats include fish oil or fermented cod liver oil, butter and coconut oil – these can help normalize blood pressure, increase metabolism, and treat eczema.
+Therapeutic fats include fish oil, olive oil, butter, and coconut oil – these can help normalize blood pressure, increase metabolism, and treat eczema.
 Avoid vegetable oils due to their inflammatory effects.

-- For stir-frying, you want to use stable oils that will not become rancid when heated.
+For stir-frying, you want to use stable oils with high smoke points that will not become rancid when heated.
 Saturated fats (tropical oils and butter or ghee) are the most stable, followed by monounsaturated (olive, sesame).
 Polyunsaturated (flax oil, hemp oil) should never be heated!

 Oils for stir-frying:

-BEST: stable saturated fats like butter, ghee, lard, tallow, duck fat, coconut oil, and tropical oils like palm.
+BEST: stable saturated fats like butter, ghee, lard, tallow, duck fat, coconut oil; avocado oil is good too.